 - It is good to practice speaking up and raising concerns – in order to maintain good patient-centred care.

-- Great for giving everyone the tools/confidence to speak up for things they think are unsafe
+- Great for giving everyone the tools/confidence to speak up for things they think are unsafe.

 - I feel that I have observed lots of speaking up in my clinical area over the years but, as you say, sometimes it hasn’t been so effective because of the way the concern was raised.
-Great to see a formal framework for us use as a base and raise our safety concerns.
+Great to see a formal framework for us to use as a base and raise our safety concerns.

 - It was very informative and I like that I now have options to speak up knowing that other people have also been on the training and know what I’m talking about when I say that there is a concern for safety.

-- Feeling a bit inspired to use this new tool and see if it helps me speak up for myself and others when needed
+- Feeling a bit inspired to use this new tool and see if it helps me speak up for myself and others when needed.

 - This was a welcome reminder to consider and evaluate how we might approach these situations – with kindness, clarity and considered thought.